 Below I put together a list of the best free personal finance software options.
-Additionally, I also put ones that offer free trials that you can test out first before considering paying for.
+And, I also added the best personal finance platforms that offer free trials — that way you can test out some out first before considering paying for them.
 Let’s dive in!

 Free Personal Finance Software